sahilramani/sahilramani.github.io/_posts/2020-10-29-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano.md

 ![Miniforge Run](/assets/images/miniforge-step4.png)

-You’ll need to allow the OS to apply this installation, which would allow us to use miniforge.
-There’s many ways to go about this, but the easiest is just to log off and log back on.
+You'll need to allow the OS to apply this installation, which would allow us to use miniforge.
+There's many ways to go about this, but the easiest is just to log off and log back on.

 At this point, your prompt will be prefixed with (base).
-This just means that miniforge has activated the “base” environment, which is the same as your system’s python environment at the moment.
-If you’re like me and prefer not to activate the base environment by default, there’s an option to turn off this behavior
+This just means that miniforge has activated the "base" environment, which is the same as your system's python environment at the moment.
+If you're like me and prefer not to activate the base environment by default, there's an option to turn off this behavior

     conda config --set auto_activate_base false